-Open Shading Language is an actively used programming language.
+Open Shading Language is an actively used programming language created in 2008.
 Open Shading Language (OSL) is a shading language developed by Sony Pictures Imageworks for use in its Arnold Renderer.
 It is also supported by Otoy's Octane Render, V-Ray 3, and by the Cycles render engine in Blender (starting with Blender 2.65).
 OSL's surface and volume shaders define how surfaces or volumes scatter light in a way that allows for importance sampling; thus, it is well suited for physically-based renderers that support ray tracing and global illumination..
 Read more on Wikipedia...

 - Open Shading Language ranks in the top 20% of languages

 - Open Shading Language first appeared in 2008

 - I have 12 facts about Open Shading Language. what would you like to know? email me and let me know how I can help.

 Last updated December 4th, 2019